 - A plan that works for you: Most video conferencing software allows you to set up meetings between one or a few people for free, however some limit the length of your call on a particular invite unless you subscribe to their premium plan.
 Be sure to check what’s included in the subscription you choose so that your meetings and sessions won’t be cut short halfway through a conversation.

 - Extra features you might need: Do you want to make your meetings more engaging with live reaction emojis, polls, and virtual whiteboards?
 Perhaps, you need to record your calls or automatically set up recurring meetings?
+Do you need a VOIP service?
 Think about what features you might require for all online meetings in your schedule and pick the video app that provides these options.

 6 of the Best Online Meeting Platforms for Coaches and Consultants